Texas Blackland Prairies: Setting

 The Texas Blackland Prairies ecoregion covers an area of 50300 km2, consisting of a main belt of 43000 km2 and two islands of tallgrass prairie grasslands southeast of the main Blackland Prairie belt; both the main belt and the islands extend northeast–southwest.

 The main belt consists of oaklands and savannas and runs from just south of the Red River on the Texas-Oklahoma border through the Dallas–Fort Worth metropolitan area and southward to the vicinity of San Antonio, Bexar County.
-The central forest-grasslands transition lies to the north and northwest, and the Edwards Plateau savanna and the Tamaulipan mezquital to the southwest.
+The central forest-grasslands transition lies to the north and northwest, and the Edwards Plateau savanna and the Tamaulipan mezquital lie to the southwest.

-The larger of the two islands is the Fayette Prairie, encompassing 17000 km2, and the smaller is the San Antonio Prairie with an area of 7000 km2.
+The larger of the two islands is the Fayette Prairie, encompassing 17000 km2, and the smaller is the San Antonio Prairie, with an area of 7000 km2.
 The two islands are separated from the main belt by the oak woodlands of the East Central Texas forests, which surround the islands on all sides but the northeast, where the Fayette Prairie meets the East Texas Piney Woods.